jayjaybeeuk/canvas-game-arkanoid/README.md

 <h3 align="center">canvas-game-arkanoid</h3>

   <p align="center">
     A simple canvas game to be worked on through the ages.
 Will it ever get finished?
 Who knows!
+This is a test!
     <br />
     <a href="https://github.com/jayjaybeeuk/canvas-game-arkanoid"><strong>Explore the docs »</strong></a>
     <br />